 This is the one Acadia tide question where the clock is a safety matter, so here is the National Park Service, verbatim: "For 1.5 hours before and after low tide, a gravel bar is exposed connecting the town of Bar Harbor and Bar Island."
 And the consequence of overstaying, also verbatim: "If you walk over to the island and lose track of time, it is 9 hours until the bar emerges again to safely walk across."

 That is a 3-hour budget, total, for a hike NPS lists at 1.9 miles round trip (gravel bar plus island trail).
-Applying the NPS rule to the fact-sheet lows, the crossing periods for the mid-July run work out to:
+Applying the NPS rule to the fact-sheet lows, the crossing periods for the mid-August run work out to:

 | Date | Predicted low | NPS crossing period (low ± 1.5 h) |